Fr0sT-Brutal/awesome-pascal/README.md

 * [delphi-slackbot](https://github.com/monde-sistemas/delphi-slackbot). `[Delphi]` Delphi library to send messages on [Slack](https://slack.com) using slackbot.

 * [Kitto](https://github.com/EtheaDev/kitto). `[Delphi]` Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
 The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
 Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, JavaScript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.
+Also newer versions [Kitto 2](https://github.com/EtheaDev/kitto2) and [Kitto 3](https://github.com/EtheaDev/kitto3) are available.

 * [Daraja Framework](https://github.com/michaelJustin/daraja-framework). `[Delphi]` `[FPC]` Lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
 Implementing RESTful services is supported via the [daraja-restful](https://github.com/michaelJustin/daraja-restful) extension.